-Were the Malvern dreamer describing poetically the birth and the origin of the future Swedish nightingale who four hundred years afterwards was to entrance the world with her song, he could not have been more
+Were the Malvern dreamer describing poetically the birth and the origin of the future Swedish nightingale who four hundred years afterwards was to entrance the world with her song, he could not have been more happy in his expression.

-' William de Thornover' and 'Walter de Ashovere' will represent compound forms. happy in his expression.
 Our 'Ashes' and 'Birches,' once 'de la Byrche,' need little remark, but 'Birks,' the harder form of the latter, is not so familiar, though it is still preserved in such names as 'Birkenhead,' or 'Birkenshaw,' or 'Berkeley.'
 A small group of trees would be equally perspicuous.
 Thus have arisen our 'Twelvetrees,' and 'Fiveashes,' and 'Snooks,' a mere corruption of the Kentish 'Sevenoaks.'
 Mr. Lower mentions 'Quatrefages,' that is, 'four beeches,' as a corresponding instance in French nomenclature.
-1